 Madison is one of the most romantic cities in Wisconsin, striking a balance between big city glamour and small town charm.
 The city’s B&Bs—proud products of the capital’s history, local food culture and penchant for sustainability—achieve the same equilibrium.
-Whether you plan to stay in or go out, experience romance your way at these five local bed and breakfasts.
+Whether you plan to stay in or go out, experience romance your way at these four local bed and breakfasts.

 A Romantic Affair - The Livingston Inn

 The Livingston Inn mansion is a historic landmark.
 At 160-years-old, the Gothic Revival-style building once housed two Madison mayors.
 It was certainly designed for the dignified; visitors will enjoy nine fireplaces, 11-foot ceilings, stately rooms and lake access.

 "Couples can sit on our private pier and watch the sun set over Lake Mendota, enjoy early morning coffee with homemade biscotti in our conservatory or even make the short walk downtown to enjoy live music or the farmer’s market," said co-owner Peggy Furlan, offering advice for a romantic weekend.